eunanio/terrapak/README.md

 - [x] Support for future oauth2 providers
 - [ ] rule based assignment for RBAC users
 - [ ] Known issues

+*HTTPS is required to use this application, we recommend using a reverse proxy such as ngrok for local development.*

 > [!NOTE]